ObjEmbed: Towards Universal Multimodal Object Embeddings: Experiment

-\textbf{Results on object detection benchmarks.} Object detection aims to simultaneously localize and classify all target objects within an image.
-The standard evaluation metric is mAP, computed over IoU thresholds ranging from 0.50 to 0.95, which places strong emphasis on localization accuracy.
-We evaluate on five benchmarks: COCO~\cite{coco} for general object detection, COCO-O~\cite{mao2023coco} for out-of-distribution detection, ODinW13~\cite{li2022elevater} for detection in the wild, FG-OVD~\cite{fgovd} for fine-grained attribute-aware recognition, and D3~\cite{xie2023described} for language-based object detection.
 As shown in \Cref{tab:object_detection_result}, traditional detectors excel at precise localization and handling multi-object scenes, but their semantic understanding is limited to fixed class vocabularies with short category names.
 Consequently, their performance on FG-OVD and D3 is low.
 In contrast, multimodal large language models (MLLMs) demonstrate superior language comprehension and can interpret complex textual descriptions, yet suffer from poor localization accuracy due to coarse spatial reasoning, resulting in low performance on COCO and ODinW13.
 Equipped with the dual-token design, ObjEmbed achieves a favorable balance between high semantic discriminability and precise location assessment.
 It understands rich language inputs, prioritizes well-localized predictions with higher scores, and is robust to domain variances, leading to consistently strong performance across all five benchmarks.

 \textbf{Results on referring expression comprehension benchmarks.} Referring expression comprehension aims to localize the unique object in an image that is described by a natural language expression.
 This task demands fine-grained multimodal reasoning, including deep linguistic understanding, interpretation of complex phrases, and contextual reasoning over spatial and semantic relationships among objects.
 The standard evaluation metric is accuracy at an IoU threshold of 0.5.
 We evaluate on three standard benchmarks: RefCOCO~\cite{refcoco}, RefCOCO+~\cite{refcocoplus}, and RefCOCOg~\cite{refcocog}.
 As shown in \Cref{tab:ref}, ObjEmbed achieves an average accuracy of 89.5, surpassing both specialized MLLMs designed for referring tasks and significantly larger general-purpose multimodal models.
 This strong performance demonstrates the high semantic discriminability of our object embeddings.